Sophist-UK/Tranzakt/README.md

 * Lists (tabular presentation of data - like rows in a table)
 * Forms (a single database record - possibly with sub-rows)
 * Visualisers (graphs or any other way of visualising data)
+* Themes - a replaceable set of element components to fit with a joomla template design or to giove an alternative visual style
 * A range of data-field types (limited scope for the proof of concept)
 * A debugging log (issued to the JS console) showing key execution details - global summary switch, specific element detail switch.
 * Synchronous and asynchronous API (only synchronous will be delivered in the PoC)
 * Integration with Joomla inc. integration with Joomla security (not part of proof of concept which will be entirely stand-alone)

 It is intended that any final product will be delivered with: